ndimiduk/s3-edge/README.md

     :dependencies [[s3-edge "1.0.0"]]

-It accept an option map which respects the following keys:
+It accepts an option map which respects the following keys:

 - *:bucket-name* name of the bucket to check for objects.
 Defaults to the system property specified by <code>PARAM1</code>